ankorstore/yokai/docs/tutorials/http-application.md

 - access to the configured health check endpoints
 - access to the loaded modules information (when exposed)

+Here we can see for example the [fxhttpserver](../modules/fxhttpserver.md) information in the `Modules` section:

+- server port
+- active routes
+- error handler
+- etc

 See [fxcore](../modules/fxcore.md) documentation for more information.

 ## Application implementation